Collections and Research

 The collection includes over 8,500 archaeological objects, such as potsherds, stone tools and bone tools.
 These artefacts, some of which are over 10,000 years old, come from across Canada and the Northeastern US, but particularly Ontario and Quebec.

-Meet the curator Guislaine Lemay and learn more about her expertise and what she does.
+Meet the curator Jonathan Lainey and learn more about his expertise and what he does.

 Explore this collection